Vietnam stab-in-the-back myth: Development

 During the war, hearings were held in the United States Senate regarding the progress of the war.
 At hearings of the Senate Preparedness Investigating Subcommittee (SPIS), generals testified that the failure of the war in 1967 had been caused by excessive civilian restraint on target selection during the bombing of North Vietnam, and the subcommittee agreed.
 Joseph A. Fry contends that the Joint Chiefs of Staff and SPIS, by blaming the media and antiwar protesters for misrepresenting the war, cultivated the stab-in-the-back myth.

 Although much of the American public had never supported the war, General William Westmoreland blamed the American media and anti-war protesters for turning the country against the war after the 1968 Tet Offensive.
-That narrative was followed by later writers such as Guenter Lewy, Norman Podhoretz, and Max Boot, as well as other people like Ann Coulter and Aleksandr Solzhenitsyn.
-One study estimated that until the offensive, American pundits had supported their government's war policy four to one but afterward switched to being two to one against it.
+That narrative was followed by later writers such as Guenter Lewy, Norman Podhoretz, Ann Coulter, Aleksandr Solzhenitsyn, as well as scholars such as Richard Pipes, etc. One study estimated that until the offensive, American pundits had supported their government's war policy four to one but afterward switched to being two to one against it.
 Many history textbooks state that the offensive was followed by public opinion turning against the war, and some accounts mention media coverage.
 Another element of the myth relates to the 1973 Paris Peace Accords in which the stab-in-the-back interpretation holds that obstruction in the US Congress prevented the United States from enforcing the accords.
 According to Lien-Hang T. Nguyen, that interpretation of the accords has "more or less been rejected by most scholars in the field," but it remains alive in popular discourse.

 In 1978 and 1979, Nixon and Kissinger respectively published best-selling memoirs that were based on access to still-classified documents, which suppressed the decent interval theory and "prop[ped] up the Dolchstoßlegende," according to the historian Ken Hughes.